Your Federal Student Aid Shopping Sheet

 University of Pittsburgh Costs

-For an overview of the costs of attending the University of Pittsburgh, please visit the University of Pittsburgh Office of The Chief Financial Officer.
+For an overview of the costs of attending the University of Pittsburgh, please visit the University of Pittsburgh tuition & fees landing page.
+Costs for programs at all regional campuses can be found at the bottom of the page.

-Education plans for the each University of Pittsburgh school can be found here.
+Education plans for the each University of Pittsburgh school can be found below:

 Priority Course Scheduling